thdurand4/PodiumASM/docs/source/INSTALL.rst

 Install CulebrONT in a *local* (single machine) mode using ``culebrONT install_local`` command line.

-.. click:: culebrONT.main:install_local
+.. click:: PodiumASM.main:install_local
-   :prog: culebrONT install_local
+   :prog: PodiumASM install_local
    :show-nested:

 To create a pipeline, tools used by CulebrONT are wrapped into ``Singularity images``.
 These images are automatically downloaded and used by the configuration files of the pipeline.
 Local mode install, without scheduler, is constrains to use these Singularity images.